matt57225/bovada-hand-history-converter/README.md

 View the [Updates](#Updates) section to see details of any changes/bug fixes.
 You can update to the latest version by re-downloading all of the files in this repository and replacing the old files with the new ones.

 **This converter is beta software and has not been tested extensively (use it at your own risk).
-It has only been tested with NLHE and PLO cash game hands.
+It has been tested with NLHE and PLO cash game hands (and some NLHE tournament hands).
 It is recommended that you backup your original hand history files (and keep them in a safe place) before using this converter.
 It is also recommended that you backup your databases before using this converter.**

 A large portion of the code in this project is modified code (mostly unused code was removed) from the <a href="http://fpdb.wikidot.com/" target="_blank">FPDB</a> project (<a href="https://github.com/ChazDazzle/fpdb-chaz" target="_blank">GitHub page 1</a>, <a href="https://github.com/philroberts/FPDB-for-OSX" target="_blank">GitHub page 2</a>)
 <br>